LAUREN CLEMENS

 • Dissertation: Clemens (2014)

 Jessica Coon and I replicated the Niuean study for Ch'ol (Mayan), where we find that the verb and the object form a prosodic constituent in VOS structures.
-We've developed a head raising account of Mayan V1 that is consistent with morpheme order in the verb stem, the distribution of preverbal arguments, and VSO/VOS alternations in Ch'ol and other languages in the family.
+We've developed a head raising account of Mayan V1 that is consistent with morpheme order in the verb stem, the distribution of preverbal arguments, and VSO/VOS alternations in Ch'ol.
+Recent work also addresses how focus is encoded in Ch'ol.

 • Paper: Clemens and Coon (2018a)